blackosx/OpenCanopyIconPacks/README.md

 # OpenCanopyIconPacks
 This repository contains icon packs intended for use with the OpenCanopy GUI frontend for [OpenCore](https://github.com/acidanthera/OpenCorePkg).
 The packs contain files in Apple .icns file format selected from the range of icons available at the [OpenCanopyIcons](https://github.com/blackosx/OpenCanopyIcons) repository.

+Please consult the [OpenCore documentation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for guidance of how to use these.

-## Simple Icon Packs for automatic OpenCanopy use
+## Simple Icon Packs
+_OpenCanopy will automatically detect and use the icons in these packs without any work needed by the user, other than installing them in the correct place to begin with._

 ### From OpenCanopyIcons Set1
 Front lit matte icons with soft shadows